-338.2.2 MANAGEMENT RESPONSIBILITIES
+338.4.3 MANAGEMENT RESPONSIBILITIES

-- 1. Verify supervisors are granting exceptions to the policy stated in Section 344.2.1 only in applicable situations. - 2.
+- 1. Verify supervisors are granting exceptions to the policy stated in Section 338.3.1 only in applicable situations. - 2.
 Verify overtime usage for report writing is utilized only in appropriate situations. - 3.
-Review involved personnel's Daily Activity Report and Statistical Sheet for any time management issues related to report exceptions. - 4.
-Verify reports granted an exception is submitted.
+Review involved personnel's Patrol Daily Activity Report for any time management issues related to report exceptions.

+4. Verify reports granted an exception are submitted.

-338.3 REPORT CHANGES OR ALTERATIONS
+338.5 REPORT CHANGES OR ALTERATIONS

-Reports that have been approved by a supervisor and submitted to Support Services for filing and distribution, shall not be modified or altered except by way of a supplemental report.
-Reviewed reports that have not yet been submitted to Support Services may be corrected or modified by the authorizing deputy only with the knowledge and authorization of the reviewing supervisor.
+Reports that have been approved by a supervisor and submitted to the Records Division for filing and distribution shall not be modified or altered except by way of a supplemental report.
+Reviewed reports that have not yet been approved may be corrected or modified by the reporting Member only with the knowledge and authorization of the reviewing supervisor.